|

 be shaped.
 If you have multiple notifications, the whole window is

-shaped, not every single notification.
+shaped, not every single notification, unless if gaps are enabled (see

 To avoid the corners clipping the icon or text the corner